 Every medical professional owes their patient a legal duty of care.
 In the previous example, the plaintiff would have to show that a similarly trained radiologist working under the same conditions would have either noticed the abnormality or, if they had, ensured that the treating physician was notified of its existence.
 Our law office has the resources to gather medical records and expert testimony to help prove that a radiologist failed to meet the standard of care required when making a misdiagnosis.

 If You Suffered a Misdiagnosis by a Radiologist, Call Our Florida Medical Malpractice Attorney for a Free Consultation

 Accurate testing and interpretation of results are critical to providing patients in Florida with proper diagnoses and treatments.
 Radiologists are specially trained and are entrusted with a vital job that both physicians and patients rely upon.
 When test results are misread, or when crucial elements are completely missed, the potential harm to a patient is severe.
 Additionally, when a radiologist fails to notify the treating doctor of a possible medical issue, they jeopardize the health of the patient.
-Prosper Shaked is a Miami medical malpractice attorney dedicated to holding medical professions, such as radiologists, accountable for any harmful misdiagnosis they might have made.
-If you or a loved one were hurt or suffered unnecessary adverse medical consequences due to an error by a radiologist, call The Law Offices of Prosper Shaked at (305) 694-2676 to schedule a free, confidential appointment.
+Prosper Shaked is a medical malpractice attorney dedicated to holding medical professions, such as radiologists, accountable for any harmful misdiagnosis they might have made.
+If you or a loved one were hurt or suffered unnecessary adverse medical consequences due to an error by a radiologist, call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676 to schedule a free, confidential appointment.